Text Hoarder

 Chrome Extension: save articles & see reading stats

-Text Hoarder is a browser extension for Google Calendar that provides reader view, saving articles for later, and generation of stats based on your reading habits.
+Text Hoarder is a browser extension for Google Chrome that provides reader view, saving articles for later, and generation of stats based on your reading habits.

 Screenshots